 any active transactions, closes and drops all temporary

 tables, and unlocks all locked tables.
-Session system
+It resets session

-variables are reset to the values of the corresponding global
+system variables to the values of the corresponding global

-are released.
-These effects occur even if the user did not
+These effects occur even if the user did not change.

 The same that you can get from

 The connection to the server was lost during the query.

 An unknown error occurred.